 - Title and Heading Tags: Title and heading tags inside a page provide search engines, such as Google, with information about what the content of your page is all about and they give content structure, which is essential for on-page SEO.
 Unlike other examples of content management systems, WordPress doesn’t require you to write HTML tags manually.
 You can set all the tags up and avoid writing.

 - Easy Content Creation: As far as search engines go, a business stands out through the content of its website.
 WordPress has a history as a blog services platform and is therefore equipped to let users create quality content without exceptional efforts.
-Creating high-quality copy is as easy as employing a word processor, while adding images or videos or any type of multimedia content is just as simple to achieve.
+Creating a high-quality copy is as easy as employing a word processor while adding images or videos or any type of multimedia content is just as simple to achieve.

 - Optimized Images: Images, just like all visual content, are an essential addition to any website and WordPress lets developers/site owners optimize images via an editor using descriptions, ALT tags, and more.